Who needs social support? We all do!

 Getting your support needs met

 Many of the people in your life can provide social support.
-These can include your parents, spouse or partner, children, siblings, other family members, friends, co-workers, neighbours, health professionals and sometimes even strangers.
+These can include your parents, spouse or partner, children, siblings, other family members, friends, co-workers, neighbours, health professionals, support groups, and sometimes even strangers.

 Different people in your life may provide different kinds of support, so it's unlikely that one person can provide all the support you need.
 For example, your parents may be great with childcare, and your best friend may give great relationship advice.